-- The further the UK Government gets drawn into these arrangements, the more difficult it will become to extricate itself and in particular for the Secretary of State to decide the DCO application impartially, as he will have a very strong and increasing financial and political interest in enabling the project proceed. - This could become the thin end of the wedge in terms of the Government being drawn in more directly to support the scheme.
-The initial budget will almost certainly be exceeded and this will result in escalating consumer costs to the point the project will become unsupportable without major public subsidy or some other form of state aid.
+The further the UK Government gets drawn into these arrangements, the more difficult it will become to extricate itself and in particular for the Secretary of State to decide the DCO application impartially, as he will have a very strong and increasing financial and political interest in enabling the project proceed.

+In fact this could become the thin end of the wedge in terms of the Government being drawn in more directly to support the scheme.
+The initial budget will almost certainly be exceeded - possibly by a vast margin based on the experience of other major infrastructure projects such as the Channel Tunnel, HS1, HS2 and Crossrail - and this will result in escalating consumer costs to the point the project will become unsupportable without major public subsidy or some other form of state aid.